 Satellite broadband utilises a satellite dish to send broadband data to homes and businesses in hard to reach areas.
 This transmission method is reserved for places where optic fibre and fixed wireless are not available.

 The nbn™ network does require some careful thought for homes and businesses to ensure they get the fastest broadband speeds available.
 For example, newly cabled or renovated homes require upgraded cables placed in a central location in order to connect the phone, computers and wireless devices to one system.
+This can incur additional NBN costs.

 The nbn™ works using islands of fibre connectivity to deliver the majority of its data.
 The bulk of the system relies on fibre connections defined as: